 - Implementing Ajax features

 - Search engine optimization

 Project Coding and Testing

-In this stage, we convert the system design to a final project using programming language.
-In this stage format, error and logic error are eliminated and make complete project without any error.
+In this stage, we convert the system design to a final project using a programming language.
+In this stage format, error and logic error are eliminated and make a complete project without any error.

 Date July August September

 Tools and techniques Name